Vialladr/Integrator-project-Ferrand-Vialle_Final/README.md

 For each of this input files, you can write the outputs you want in the section "Outputs", generally at the bottom of the file.
 You cannot put any outputs in any files.
 For example, outputs linked to the generator are to be written in ServoDyn file, while outputs linked to wind are to be written in InflowWind file.

+## Simulation with Matlab

+The goal of the project was to use Matlab and Simulink with Openfast to easily integrate automatic control algorithm for the wind turbine, in our case, Degradation Aware Control (DAC).
+Here will be explained our very basic Matlab and Simulink files to explain how to run the simulation.